baconcheese113/futuristic-example/README.md

 Unable to switch from "cjs" to "esm" format in apollo app.
 Prevents using top-level await and other es2022 features

-Can't configure build to use the prisma.schema file https://github.com/prisma/prisma/issues/10433 https://github.com/prisma/prisma/issues/14033
+Can't configure build to use the prisma.schema file, instead doing a hack to copy it after the serve finishes clearing the dist directory https://github.com/prisma/prisma/issues/10433 https://github.com/prisma/prisma/issues/14033